brianguenter/Julia-Programming-Workflow/Workflow.md

 Type ctrl-shift-o to open a menu to search for a function definition by name.

 Refactoring code.
 Place the cursor in a function or variable name you want to change and type F2.
 Enter the new name.
 This mostly works, but sometimes changes parts of the code it shouldn't.

-Define go back and go forward keys.
-Open the keyboard shortcuts menu: File->Preferences->Keyboard Shortcuts.
-On my machines I define these to be alt-← for go back and alt-→ for go forward.